 was clear that more powerful buildings were needed.
-To protect the capital St Petersburg, new naval base was founded in Tallinn (known as Peter the Great's Military Port) along with shipyards and compact settlements.
+To protect the capital St Petersburg, a new naval base was founded in Tallinn, known as Peter the Great's Military Port, along with shipyards and compact settlements.
 These were in turn protected by minefields in the Gulf of Finland, artillery positions along the coast and fortification lines around Tallinn and Helsinki.
-An immense St Petersburg maritime defence system was thus put assembled, possibly the biggest compact defence system in the world at that time.
-One part of it was called Peter the Great's Naval Fortress, built near Tallinn and Porkkala and in the Gulf of Finland area.
-The fortress was later expanded towards the western part of the Gulf.
+An immense St Petersburg maritime defence system was thus assembled, possibly the biggest compact defence system in the world at that time.
+One part was called Peter the Great's Naval Fortress, built near Tallinn and Porkkala and in the Gulf of Finland area.